 2 Timothy 1:7 For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind.

-She was sitting in our bedroom with our 1-month old in her arms, when out of nowhere came a sudden loud roaring sound, followed by a shaking of all four walls, and all the contents within banging back and forth against them rapidly and with great force.
-So many things were going through her mind that moment as she tried to remember what you're supposed to do in a scenario like this.
+She was sitting in our bedroom with our 1-month-old in her arms when out of nowhere came a sudden loud roaring sound, followed by a shaking of all four walls and all the contents within banging back and forth against them rapidly and with great force.
+So many things were going through her mind at that moment as she tried to remember what you're supposed to do in a scenario like this.
 Are you supposed to get under the bed?
 Or maybe get outside?
 Yeah, outside!
-But it would be three flights of steps to get outside and with a newborn baby in her arms — how?!
+But it would be three flights of steps to get outside, and with a newborn baby in her arms -- how?!
 She just froze in fright, thinking about what could happen next.
 But in the midst of it all, Riv looked down at Elianna in her arms.
-Would you believe, she was perfectly content — happy, smiling, even drifting off to sleep as the whole earth shook all around her.
+Would you believe she was perfectly content -- happy, smiling, even drifting off to sleep as the whole earth shook all around her.
 Wow.

 Is your world being shaken right now?
 Know that God is holding you today.
 No matter what you're facing, you can trust Him to cover you.
 Just lay back and enjoy the ride!